Chambers Flat, Queensland: Geography

 The locality is bounded to the east and south by the Logan River.

 History

 Pastoral runs were established in the district from the early 1840s.
 John Chambers took up land in the area in 1848, and the district is presumably named after him.

 Chambers Flat Provisional School opened on 27 October 1890 under head teacher Miss Mary Curran.
 It became Chambers Flat State School in 1909.
 It closed on 3 August 1921.
 The school was on a 10 acre site at 33-51 Holloway Road (27.7483°S 153.0879°E).

 Formerly in the Shire of Beaudesert, Chambers Flat became part of Logan City following the local government amalgamations in March 2008.

+King's Christian College opened its third campus in Chambers Flat in 2020, although the school refers to it as the Logan Village campus.
+It opened its first campus in Reedy Creek in 1980.
+It opened its second campus at Pimpama in 2015.